 - 11. Aim to become carbon neutral

 What is the carbon footprint of an email?

-Email carbon footprint is the volume of greenhouse gases (most commonly carbon dioxide) released into the atmosphere when an individual or community creates, sends, stores, and reads emails.
+Email carbon footprint is the volume of greenhouse gases released into the atmosphere when an individual or community creates, sends, stores, and reads emails.
 These processes consume energy obtained from burning fossil fuels that emit greenhouse gases which add to their carbon footprint.